NZIV Rule 8 defines the different categories of membership:

 The New Zealand Institute of Valuers engages the Property Institute of New Zealand to perform professional administration and management support services on its behalf.

+You will receive a welcome letter from the New Zealand Institute of Valuers (NZIV) once your application for registration with the New Zealand Valuers Registration Board has been confirmed directly with the membership department.
 When you receive your letter your status with be changed to hold membership with both PINZ and NZIV.
 There is no additional cost to be both an NZIV and PINZ member.

-Your Valuers Registration status impacts on your membership with the Institute.
+Your Valuers Registration Board status impacts on your membership with the Institute.
 If you hold Non-Practising Valuer Registration or Practising Valuer Registration then you are required to remain as a full member and complete the annual CPD requirements set by the Institute.

 Membership Advancement to Fellowship